hsb0508/hsb0508.github.io/index.md

 ## About Me

-I'm a second-year undergraduate student at the [Institute for Interdisciplinary Information Sciences (IIIS)](https://iiis.tsinghua.edu.cn/), Tsinghua University.
+I'm a third-year undergraduate student at the [Institute for Interdisciplinary Information Sciences (IIIS)](https://iiis.tsinghua.edu.cn/), Tsinghua University.

 ## Background

 From 2023 to 2025, I conducted undergraduate research at the TEA Lab, Institute for [Interdisciplinary Information Sciences (IIIS)](https://iiis.tsinghua.edu.cn/), Tsinghua University, under the supervision of Prof. Huazhe Xu.

-In the summer of 2025 (June–September), I joined Stanford University as a research intern, co-advised by Prof. Shuran Song and Prof. Karen Liu, where I worked on robotics and learning-based control.
+In the summer of 2025 (June–September), I joined Stanford University as a summer intern, co-advised by Prof. Shuran Song and Prof. Karen Liu, where I worked on robotics and learning-based control.

 ## Research Interest